raspberrypilearning/scratch-cat-goes-skiing/en/step_4.md

     change x by (-10)
 ```

-+ Use block similar to the ones above to make the sprite move to the right `when the right arrow key is pressed`{:class="blockevents"}.
++ Use blocks similar to the ones above to make the sprite move to the right `when the right arrow key is pressed`{:class="blockevents"}.

 --- hints ---